1. What is advance care planning (ACP)?

 12. Does an advance care directive still apply if the person is interstate?

 If a person has discussed their preferences with a substitute decision-maker and family, then they will be able to give information regarding the person’s preferences to the doctors who will contact them to discuss the situation if the person loses the capacity to make decisions.
 The substitute decision-maker and family will also be able to give the advance care directive to the treating doctors.
-There is variation regarding interstate recognition of SDMs.
+There is variation regarding interstate recognition of substitute decision-makers.

 13. What happens in an emergency?